List of The IT Crowd characters: Maurice Moss

 Maurice Moss, or simply Moss, is a computer nerd with a side-parted afro and dark-rimmed glasses.
 The humour in his character is derived from his socially awkward comments and his complex and in-depth knowledge of specialised technical subjects, including chemistry and electronic engineering.
 Moss has some quirky habits: He switches through glasses of various sizes in reaction when he and Roy scheme; when his ears get hot, he sprays them with a bottle; he uses inhalers; he can detect chemicals such as rohypnol by smell.
 When faced with conversation concerning women's topics such as bras, he faints; he also spaces out when confronted with sports topics such as football.
 He lives with his mother, who sends him to work with an apple each day, and had sued him when he was eleven for breaking a window.
 He admits he is horrible at lying, and demonstrated this with his lies concerning Jen in the episode "The Haunting of Bill Crouse" when he tells Bill that Jen has died.
-He suppresses his urges to cuss and does not like to break the rules, with an exception in the "Bad Boys" episode when he and Roy ditch work after lunch and he gets in trouble for shoplifting, consequently having to do three hours of community service and give a Scared Straight! talk to some kids.
+He suppresses his urges to curse and does not like to break the rules, with an exception in the "Bad Boys" episode when he and Roy ditch work after lunch and he gets in trouble for shoplifting, consequently having to do three hours of community service and give a Scared Straight! talk to some kids.

 In "The IT Crowd Manual", Linehan said that Moss was an amalgam of various stereotypes with some uniqueness brought together by him and Ayoade, and described him as a really nerdy guy and a geek.
 Parkinson said Moss was a classic square, a timeless nerd.
 Ayoade said Moss was very childlike and positive.
 He had used his normal voice for Moss, and he liked that Moss sometimes adopts a confident persona like a child would do.
 Linehan said that he built the show around Ayoade so it was appropriate that he ended the show by turning out the light in the final episode.